houstoncardinal/nurse-scribe-swift/REBRANDING_COMPLETE.md

 ## Changes Applied

 ### 1. Application Name
-- ✅ Changed from "NurseScribe AI" to "NovaCare"
+- ✅ Changed from "NurseScribe AI" to "Raha"
 - ✅ Updated across all user-facing components
 - ✅ Updated in all documentation